Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Login as the Artist
-Use the name and password you created above and login to the service via the login screen: https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/
+Replace "TamikoThiel" here with the name of the new artist and login using the name and password you created above: https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/

+Note that to avoid having all the artist layers pile up in the same place in Japantown, the default location of the layer is in the salt flats!
+Information on how to change this is in the ArpoiseDirectory set up for each artist (https://github.com/ARPOISE/ARpoise/tree/master/php/dir), and in the artist tutorial for creating augments with porPOIse. **LINK**

 ### Image - Login as the Artist:
 ![SetupArtistPorpoise7](/administration/images/SetupArtistPorpoise7.PNG)